Teaching Visa Sponsorship Jobs in Missouri

 Which visa types are most common for teaching roles in Missouri?

-The J-1 Exchange Visitor visa is widely used for K-12 teachers through cultural exchange programs, allowing districts to fill subject-area shortages in math, science, and special education.
-The H-1B is common for postsecondary teaching roles at Missouri universities, where positions typically require a master's or doctoral degree and qualify as specialty occupations.
+The J-1 visa Exchange Visitor visa is widely used for K-12 teachers through cultural exchange programs, allowing districts to fill subject-area shortages in math, science, and special education.
+The H-1B visa is common for postsecondary teaching roles at Missouri universities, where positions typically require a master's or doctoral degree and qualify as specialty occupations.
 Some school districts also sponsor H-1B petitions for certified K-12 teachers when the role meets specialty occupation criteria.

 Which companies and institutions sponsor visas for teaching jobs in Missouri?